Ke11og/ceg3004-Audio-Classification-Project/README.md

 Before feature extraction, each audio clip was preprocessed to make the signals more consistent and suitable for analysis.

 The preprocessing steps were:

 - Replace invalid numerical values using `np.nan_to_num`
-- Remove DC offset by centering the waveform around zero
+- DC offset was removed by centering the waveform around zero
-- Apply peak normalization to reduce amplitude variation
+- Peak normalization was applied so that the maximum absolute amplitude was scaled to 1.0, reducing dependence on recording gain and ensuring that the extracted features reflected spectral shape rather than overall signal level
-- Apply a pre-emphasis filter to strengthen higher-frequency content
+- A pre-emphasis filter was applied to strengthen higher-frequency content using a first-order FIR filter, 𝐻(𝑧)=1−0.97z^−1.
+This helped compensate for the natural spectral tilt in environmental recordings, where low-frequency energy often dominates, and improved the discriminability of mel-scaled features in the upper frequency bands
-- Pad or truncate each clip to a fixed duration of **5 seconds**
+- Each clip was padded or truncated to a fixed duration of 5 seconds so that all samples had a consistent length of 80,000 samples at 16 kHz, ensuring a uniform number of analysis frames across the dataset

-These steps helped reduce unnecessary variation across clips and improved the stability
+These steps helped reduce unnecessary variation across clips and improved the stability and consistency of the feature extraction process.

 ## Feature Extraction
 A set of DSP-based features was extracted from each audio clip to represent its acoustic characteristics in a compact numerical form.